 How to submit an incident using your benefit

-Once you have your Contract ID and Access ID set up, you can use it to submit a Tech Support incident online (sign-in required), or via the Azure portal , or by calling the technical support number for your country.
+Once you have your Contract ID and Access ID set up, you can use it to submit a Tech Support incident online (sign-in required), or via the Azure portal , or by calling the technical support number for your country/region.
 If you submit your incident online, you have the option to have a Microsoft Support Professional call you back.